Transitive projective planes and insoluble groups: Theorem B and its corollaries

+Hypothesis \ref{h:basic}, Proposition \ref{prop:implication} and Lemma A together imply that there is a prime $t$ dividing $|F(G)|$ that does not divide $u^2+u+1$.
+We conclude that $t$ divides $u^2-u+1$ and we write $N_t$ for the Sylow $t$-subgroup of $F(G)$.

-\begin{lemma} Either $G = O(G):SL_2(5)$, or $G=(O(G):(SL_2(5)).2$, or else Hypothesis \ref{h:main} holds. \end{lemma} \begin{proof} Let $N_1$ be a Sylow subgroup of $F(G)$ for some prime $p_1$ (just as in Section \ref{SS: pp}) and let $g$ be an involution in $G$.
-Since $N_1$ acts semi-regularly on the points of $\spaceP$ (see Lemma \ref{L:firstly}), we know that $T_g\cap N_1$ is trival; we also know that $T_g$ acts (by conjugation) on $N_1$.
+Let $g$ be an involution in $G$.
+Since $N_t$ acts semi-regularly on the points of $\spaceP$ (see Lemma \ref{L:firstly}), we know that $T_g\cap N_t$ is trival; we also know that $T_g$ acts (by conjugation) on $N_t$.

-Suppose that $T_g$ does not act semi-regularly on $N_1$.
-This implies that there exists $h\in T_g, h\neq 1$ such that $C_{N_1}(h)$ is non-trivial.
-Now $C_{N_1}(h)$ acts on the fixed set of $h$ and, since $h\in T_g$, we know that the fixed set of $h$ is a Baer subplane.
-We know, furthermore, that $N_1$ acts semi-regularly on the points of $\spaceP$.
-This implies that $t$ divides $u^2+u+1$.
-Thus, if $T_g$ does not act semi-regularly on any of the Sylow subgroups of $F(G)$ then Hypothesis \ref{h:main} follows.
+Suppose that $T_g$ does not act semi-regularly on $N_t$.
+This implies that there exists $h\in T_g, h\neq 1$ such that $C_{N_t}(h)$ is non-trivial.
+Now $C_{N_t}(h)$ acts on the fixed set of $h$ and, since $h\in T_g$, we know that the fixed set of $h$ is a Baer subplane.
+We know, furthermore, that $N_t$ acts semi-regularly on the points of $\spaceP$.
+This implies that $t$ divides $u^2+u+1$ which is a contradiction.

-Now suppose that Hypothesis \ref{h:main} does not hold; then there exists a particular Sylow $t$-subgroup of $F(G)$, call it $N_t$, such that $T_g$ acts semi-regularly on $N_t$.
-Then $T_g$ forms a Frobenius complement in the Frobenius group $N_t:T_g$.
-We can now apply Theorem \ref{t: frobenius}; thus $T_g$ has a subgroup $T_{g,0}$ of index at most $2$ such that $T_{g,0}=SL_2(5)\times M$.
-Note that $T_g$ has a unique normal quasi-simple subgroup; this subgroup is isomorphic to $SL_2(5)$.
+We conclude that $T_g$ acts semi-regularly on $N_t$, i.e. that $N_t\rtimes T_g$ is a Frobenius group with Frobenius complement $T_g$ and Frobenius kernel $N_t$.